dominikrys/dominikrys.github.io/content/posts/transparently-proxy-spoofed-ip/index.md

 In this post, I will explain how it's possible to proxy such HTTP traffic by redirecting it to the correct destination.

-## Why can't spoofed DNS packets be proxied using an ordinary transparent proxy?
+## Why Can't Spoofed DNS Packets be Proxied Using an Ordinary Transparent Proxy?

 When an IP packet with a spoofed destination IP reaches its destination server, the server will handle it like any other IP packet that has been destined for it.
 Ordinary transparent proxying tools such as [Squid](http://www.squid-cache.org/) are usually configured as internet gateways, so they are not the final destination of the IP packets that pass through them.
 Since the final destination IP of each packet is known in such setups, these tools can easily send packets to their destination.
 If the destination IP **is** the proxy, as it would be in the case of spoofed destination IPs, the transparent proxy would need to additionally resolve the original destination IP.
 Most such tools don't have support for this.

-## How to reclaim the original destination?
+## How to Reclaim the Original Destination?

 To reclaim the original destination, the `Host` header can be used which is [required by HTTP/1.1](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host).
 The `Host` header contains the domain name that the client wants to access.
 In the case of spoofed destination IPs, this header will be intact and pointing to the un-spoofed destination.